 Click here to visit the Hawk Air website and check them out.

-Drive to White River or Missanabie and board one of the last flag stop railways in North America!
+Drive to VIA Rail Station in White River, Ontario (Google Map Link) or Missanabie, Ontario (Google Map Link) and board one of the last flag stop railways in North America!
 The Canadian Pacific Railway’s “Budd” car services the CPR line from Sudbury to White River.
 The Budd car runs East (starting in White River) on Wednesday, Friday and Sunday.
 It runs West (from Sudbury) on Tuesday, Thursday and Saturday.
 The Budd car does not run on Monday!

 Passengers choosing to take this unique form of transportation to visit us disembark at the “Lochalsh” stop.
 Lochalsh is about an hour and forty minutes from White River.
 You can purchase your tickets on the train or online at: VIA Rail website If you would rather drive to the town of Missanabie, your train ride is only twenty minutes.

-If you choose to “go as far as you can” by road, your journey will take you through the French Canadian lumber town of Dubreuilville.
-Camp Lochalsh guests can drive all the way into camp, with detailed directions provided by us.
+If you choose to “go as far as you can” by road, your journey will take you through the French Canadian lumber town of Dubreuilville, Ontario (Google Map Link).
+On from there, Camp Lochalsh guests can drive all the way into camp, with detailed directions provided by us.
 The trip into Camp Lochalsh will wind through gravel roads, past working and abandoned gold mines and down the last 6 miles of “two track” directly to Camp Lochalsh.

-Loch Island guests will traverse a private 20 mile gravel logging road through the Chapeau Crown Game Preserve to the “narrows” of the lake.
-From there we will be waiting to transport you via boat the remaining 7 miles down the lake to Loch Island.
+Loch Island Lodge and other outpost guests, with detailed directions provided by us, will traverse a private 20 mile gravel logging road through the Chapeau Crown Game Preserve to the “narrows” of the lake.
+From there we will be waiting to transport you via boat the remaining 7 miles down the lake to Loch Island Lodge.